trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 ``_date``::

     WITH ( format = 'ORC', partitioning = ARRAY['event_date'] )

+By default, the storage table is created in the same schema as the materialized view definition.
+The ``iceberg.materialized-views.storage-schema`` catalog configuration property or ``storage_schema`` materialized view property can be used to specify the schema where the storage table will be created.

 Updating the data in the materialized view with :doc:`/sql/refresh-materialized-view` deletes the data from the storage table,